 Lorena is the first Latina in California history to Chair the Assembly Appropriations Committee.
 She is also Chairwoman of the Select Committee on Women in the Workplace.

 Lorena’s father immigrated to California from Mexico and initially worked in the strawberry fields in North San Diego County.
 Her mother was a nurse.
 Lorena is a graduate of Stanford University, has a Master’s degree from Georgetown University and a Law Degree from UCLA.
 She remains a member in good standing of the California State Bar.

-Prior to being elected to the Assembly, Lorena was the first woman and first person of color to be elected CEO and Secretary-Treasurer for the San Diego and Imperial Counties Labor Council, AFL-CIO since the organization's inception in 1891.
+Prior to being elected to the Assembly, Lorena was a labor leader and organizer, serving as the first woman and first person of color to be elected CEO and Secretary-Treasurer for the San Diego and Imperial Counties Labor Council, AFL-CIO.
 Lorena also previously worked as the Senior Advisor to California’s Lt.
-Governor Cruz Bustamante and she served on the California State Lands Commission and the California Coastal Commission.
+Governor Cruz Bustamante, and she served on the California State Lands Commission and the California Coastal Commission.

 Nonetheless, Lorena’s most cherished title is that of mother.
 Her daughter, Tierra, is studying at New York University and her son, Antonio, is in middle school in San Diego.
 Lorena lives in the City Heights neighborhood of San Diego.